EDEAI/NexusAI/README.md

 ```

 Copy `.env` and modify the `.env` configuration items as needed, For configuration instructions, refer to [docker-compose.yml configuration instructions](#docker-composeyml-configuration-instructions)

+Note that you need to replace SANDBOX_HOST with the real IP address of the host.
 ```bash
 cp .env.template .env
 ```